D50000/D5000-JavaScript30/README.md

       }
     }

-# 25.Event Capture, Propagation, Bubbling and Once.
+# 25. Event Capture, Propagation, Bubbling and Once.

     What's the difference between these.